-Description Tuition.
-Revenue from sending districts and other sources for education provided by the private school for students with disabilities.
-Tuition From LEAs Within the State - 12 Month School Year.
-Tuition From LEAs Within the State - Extraordinary Services (July through June).
-Tuition From Other Sources.
-Tuition From Individuals or LEAs Outside the State (Private Placements).
+Source Code Description 1300 Tuition.
+Revenue from sending districts and other sources for education provided be the private school for students with disabilities.
+1320 Tuition From LEAs Within the State - 12 Month School Year.
+1325 Tuition From LEAs Within the State - Extraordinary Services (July through June).
+1340 Tuition From Other Sources.
+1360 Tuition From Individuals or LEAs Outside the State (Private Placements).